Skip to main content

 COMPOSER_ALLOW_SUPERUSER=1 composer install --no-dev --optimize-autoloader

-Web server Configuration
+Web Server Configuration

-nano /etc/nginx/sites-available/ctrlpanel.conf
+nano /etc/nginx/sites-avaliable/ctrlpanel.conf

 server {